steam-bell-92/Spotify/README.md

 > Spotify Tracks Dataset (1.2M+ songs with audio features)<br>
 > Original Source: <a href="https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs">Kaggle (Rodolfo Figueroa)</a><br>
-> Note: I have manually deleted few columns from original dataset which were not useful according to me.
+> Note: I have manually deleted few columns from original dataset which were not useful & increased the dataset size significantly according to me.

 ---